Ericsson/dataplanebook/src/threading/threading.rst

 Many modern CPUs, especially large x86_64 cores, come equipped with the possible to enter sleep states, when not being used.
-There are a usally a number of different CPU core och package-level sleep states.
+There are a usually a number of different CPU core och package-level sleep states.
 The trade off is being the cost, in terms of energy and time, to enter and exit ("wake up" from) a sleep state, and the benefit of residing in that state, in terms of energy savings, compared to some